- Stretch marks are caused by the tearing of the dermis, the layer below the epidermis, and are typically due to sudden weight gain or loss.

 Severe stretch marks are usually darker in appearance, and there will be a noticeable difference in texture from the surrounding unblemished skin.
 These scars are more difficult to treat, and usually require more invasive treatments to effectively reduce their appearance.

 Stretch marks are caused by a variety of factors, including:

 - Gaining or losing weight quickly

-Stretch marks affect up to 90% of women during pregnancy.
-The rapid growth and weight gain around the abdominal area causes the skin around your stomach and hips to stretch, especially during the last trimester.
+These marks affect up to 90% of women during pregnancy.
+The rapid growth and weight gain around the abdominal area causes the skin around the stomach and hips to stretch, especially during the last trimester.

 Can Microdermabrasion Remove Stretch Marks?

 While microdermabrasion will not completely remove these marks, multiple studies have demonstrated that this treatment can effectively reduce their appearance.
 However, regular sessions are essential – some patients may need up to 10 treatments before they see significant results.
 The amount of sessions needed will ultimately depend on the severity of the stretch marks.